cobir13/MTG-Walls-AI/readme.txt

 -------------------------------------------------------------------------------

 Notes for future improvements or speedups:
-    - Can maybe stop using num_inputs. is it doing anything real?
     - Some sort of 'animate' or 'change form' Verb which creates a new RulesText and swaps the Cardboard's pointer to point at the new RulesText.
 This effectively turns the Cardboard into the new thing.